zaguiini/axios-authorized/README.md

 Callback invoked when things go south (after a refresh token failure, for example).
 By default, it does nothing (noop)

+**Note: the error is still thrown, just like a failed request would!
+That is just an external callback**

 ---

 ## License